ironsidevsquincy/n-content-decorator/README.md

 `useCase: 'stream-list-card'` used for card in stream list on stream page.

+`article-card` is the default option and need not be passed in.

 ###Excluded Taxonomies

 `excludeTaxonomies: true` prevents specific taxonomies (organisations, regions, people) from appearing in the tag that is returned.

+`excludeTaxonomies: false` leaves taxonomies unaffected.

+`false` is the default and need not be passed in.

 ##Example usage